IT Duel 2017: "Battle of the Bots - Hexagon" Creation of the Game - Part 2 - DigitalOcean Droplets and Dokku Setup

 Stop the droplet, make an image and, based on the image, deploy 5 sandboxes - Final, Grodno, Dnepr, Minsk and Internal.
 Since the sandboxes will run on the specific subdomains, do not forget to set up a domain name for each sandbox by using the

-dokku domains:add command, configure A records in the DNS panel of the registrar, and install the SSL certificate with the
+dokku domains:add command, configure A records in the DNS registrar panel, and install the SSL certificate with the

 dokku letsencrypt command.